zedlopez/inform/resources/Documentation/Writing with Inform.md

 	if we are taking a container, ...

 Secondly, we can talk about the past as well as the present, which is very useful since interactive fiction often contains situations which are changed by earlier events.
+There are limitations on what we can ask about the past, but one case which is often useful is to test whether a simple action has happened:

+	if we have taken the lantern, ...

+So, for example,

 	Instead of waiting when we have taken the lantern, say "No, your acquisitive nature is roused now, and simply waiting will no longer do."

-More on the past tense later follows in the next section: note that `we are taking` has become `we have taken`.
 For the rule to apply, it is not enough that the action `taking the lantern` has been tried: it must have succeeded.
-Note also that it's enough for any actor in the story to have successfully taken the lantern: it doesn't have to be the player.
+On the other hand, it's enough for any actor to have taken the lantern: it doesn't have to be the player.

+Other forms of past-tense condition will follow in the next section.

+> [!WARNING]
+> There are other restrictions, too.
+The mention of "simple" action above is because this system within Inform only tracks the main noun involved, not any second noun, for example.
+That's fine for the action `taking the lantern`, but not for `putting the lantern on the shelf`.
+It also tracks only nouns which are things rather than rooms.
+All in all, this feature is best thought of as a convenience in handling simple commonly-needed cases: more elaborate tests will need to be made by hand.

 ## The past and perfect tenses {PM_PastSubordinate} {PM_PTAPMakesCallings} {PM_PastTableLookup} {PM_PastCallings}  {PM_PastActionCalled} {PM_NonPresentTense} {PM_PastTableEntries}